 The district self-insures unemployment compensation for all of its employees.
 Actual employee claims are paid by the State of Washington, Department of Employment Security, and then reimbursed by the district.
 Beginning with the year ending August 31, 1995, the district established and now maintains an estimated liability reserve by charging each of the district's programs at a rate estimated to provide coverage of the current year's claims plus appropriate reserves, with a contra account set up for the estimated liabilities.
 All expenses related to the program are charged directly to the liability account.
-For the year ending August 31, 2015, additions to the reserve for unemployment compensation were \$172,405, and expenses charged against the reserve were \$60,311.
-The remaining reserve balance at August 31, 2015, was \$641,962.
+For the year ending August 31, 2017, no additions to the reserve for unemployment compensation were made as the beginning balance of the reserve was greater than needed.
+Expenses charged against the reserve were \$93,646.
+The remaining reserve balance at August 31, 2017, was \$419,907.